Constitutional law

-State and legal structure
+Legal structure

 Constitutional laws can be considered second order rule making or rules about making rules to exercise power.
 It governs the relationships between the judiciary, the legislature and the executive with the bodies under its authority.
 One of the key tasks of constitutions within this context is to indicate hierarchies and relationships of power.
 For example, in a unitary state, the constitution will vest ultimate authority in one central administration and legislature, and judiciary, though there is often a delegation of power or authority to local or municipal authorities.
-When a constitution establishes a federal state, it will identify the several levels of government coexisting with exclusive or shared areas of jurisdiction over lawmaking, application and enforcement.
+When a constitution establishes a federal state for instance as seen in India, it will identify multiple levels of government coexisting with exclusive or shared areas of jurisdiction over lawmaking, application and enforcement.
 Some federal states, most notably the United States, have separate and parallel federal and state judiciaries, with each having its own hierarchy of courts with a supreme court for each state.
 India, on the other hand, has one judiciary divided into district courts, high courts, and the Supreme Court of India.

 Human rights

 Human rights or civil liberties form a crucial part of a country's constitution and uphold the rights of the individual against the state.
 Most jurisdictions, like the United States and France, have a codified constitution, with a bill of rights.
-A recent example is the Charter of Fundamental Rights of the European Union which was intended to be included in the Treaty establishing a Constitution for Europe, that failed to be ratified.
-Perhaps the most important example is the Universal Declaration of Human Rights under the UN Charter.
-These are intended to ensure basic political, social and economic standards that a nation state, or intergovernmental body is obliged to provide to its citizens but many do include its governments.
-Canada is another instance where a codified constitution. with the Canadian Charter of Rights and Freedoms, protects human rights for people under the nation's jurisdiction.
+Canada is an example where the constitution is not codified, but includes the Canadian Charter of Rights and Freedoms to protect human rights for Canadian citizens and residents.